 The great, great grandson of well-known Cape artist Wilhelm Langschmidt, whose paintings are held in the William Fehr Collection at the Castle of Good Hope, Noel’s life has been dictated by his need to forge his very personal journey, seeking his inner voice and then sharing it through his artworks and writings.
 He has known the frustrations of the seeker, grappling with not only his creative response to the world, but also wishing to better understand the human paradigm.
 These have been given expression through his creativity, working in most mediums, ranging from etching, through to painting and sculpting.
-It is by synthesizing these different dimensions of his creative being, that he is able to share his story through exhibitions, books and a range of talks and Audio Visual presentations.
+It is by synthesizing these different dimensions of his creative being, that he is able to share his story through exhibitions, books, environmental programmes, and a range of talks and Audio Visual presentations.

 “Meeting artist-sculptor Noel Ashton in his studio is a humbling experience.
 This is a place where sculptures breathe and paintings move.
 This is a place where art has been taken so seriously that it becomes something complex, something anatomically precise, something real.”
 (Janis Theron)